ayoub-asseli/MiniPythonProjects/README.md

 ### Python Coding Problems

-<p> These small advanced challenges will allow you to considerably improve your programming skills in Python. </p>
+<p> These advanced challenges will allow you to considerably improve your programming skills in Python. </p>
 <p> You will find in this repo my solutions. </p>

 <p> Ressources: </p>